Government Agencies & Social Service Providers

 Who Can Apply

-Based on two separate, gold standard trauma intervention models (Triphasic Model and TF-CBT), the Be Brave Ranch provides over 200 hours of comprehensive therapy that combines physical and recreational activities within a camp-like environment.
+Based on two separate, gold standard trauma intervention models (Triphasic Model and TF-CBT), the Be Brave Ranch provides over 200 hours of comprehensive multi-modal therapy that combines physical and recreational activities within a camp-like environment.

-Treatment includes on-site and outpatient therapies that are delivered over the course of 12 months.
+Trauma informed treatment includes on-site and outpatient therapies that are delivered over the course of 12 months.
 This includes an initial 28-day stay at the Be Brave Ranch, followed by three subsequent stays of 14 days each.
 In between visits, children will work with their therapist on an outpatient basis via weekly group teleconferences.

 Preliminary details of our program have already been published in a peer-reviewed journal.
 Study outcomes will also be published at the end of our clinical data collection project.
 We are excited to note that after the initial 28-day stay at the Be Brave Ranch, children are already displaying improvements in depression, PTSD symptoms, attachment behaviors, self esteem, anxiety and healthy peer interaction.